As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-These fried green tomatoes are a healthier take on the deep-fried classic.
+These fried green tomatoes are a tasty take on the deep-fried classic.
 Using just a little olive oil, the air fryer gives this dish a crispy breading with perfectly cooked tomatoes on the inside.

 So hit up the garden or farmer’s market, grab some unripe tomatoes, and let’s make something amazing!